 Curated by: Maddalena Scimemi

 The link between an artist, Antonio Canova, an architect, Carlo Scarpa and a photographer in the exhibition 'in light' Photographs by Alessandra Chemollo in the Gypsotheca di Possagno curated by Maddalena Scimemi starts from afar.
-Promoted together with Museo Gypsotheca Antonio Canova in collaboration with Bugno Art Gallery on the bicentenary of Canova's death (1822-2022), it is open from 4 December 2021 as of March 27, 2022 in the Scarpa Area of Querini Stampalia.
+Promoted together with Museo Gypsotheca Antonio Canova in collaboration with Bugno Art Gallery on the bicentenary of Canova's death (1822–2022), it is open from 4 December 2021 to 27 March 2022 in the Scarpa Area of Querini Stampalia.